nixypanda/ropify/README.md

 # Ropify: The Simple Rope CLI Wrapper for Editors

+NOTE: This is a fork of the original which caters to my specific needs at the moment.

 Ropify is a CLI tool streamlining the experience of leveraging [Rope](https://github.com/python-rope/rope) to refactor Python code, designed to be used as an API for editors like Vim/Neovim[^1].

 Made for developers who prefer a streamlined approach, Ropify is an ideal choice for those hesitant about installing [ropevim](https://github.com/python-rope/ropevim) due to its heavy requirements or vimscript foundation.